XRPL-Labs/dev.to-Tutorials-Blogs/XUMM/How to use the XUMM SDK in NodeJS.md

 #### To make it really easy to interact with the XUMM API & build intuitive flows for end users to sign their transactions, we just released the *XUMM SDK* ([npm](https://www.npmjs.com/package/xumm-sdk)) for **Javascript**, **Typescript** and **[Deno](https://deno.land/x/xumm@deno_v0.1.2.1)** environments.

-I published a [beginners course on setting up a code editor (Visual Studio Code) & interacting with the XRP ledger](https://coil.com/p/wietse/Coding-the-XRP-ledger-A-beginners-course-/kKu7G0Hhq) by writing your first few lines of Javascript code about a year ago.
+We published a [beginners course on setting up a code editor (Visual Studio Code) & interacting with the XRP ledger](https://coil.com/p/wietse/Coding-the-XRP-ledger-A-beginners-course-/kKu7G0Hhq) by writing your first few lines of Javascript code about a year ago.

 ### Prerequisite